rerdavies/pipedal/docs/RTThreadPriority.md

 Most modern distributions have the RTKIT DBus service, which allow programs to request realtime priority.
 But the restrictions imposed by the RTKIT
 DBus service prevent the TooB plugins from running.
 RTKIT does have configuration options, but the procedure for configuring RTKIT is unusually difficult.
-If TooB plugins exceed the limits imposed by RTKIT (or if the RTKIT service doesn't exist), the easiest solution is to grant realtime scheduling permissions to the current user.
-In truth, you want to make these changes, since they will increase amount of CPU time available to all audio plugins by 500%!
+The easiest solution is to grant realtime scheduling permissions to the current user using the RLIMIT subsystem.
+In truth, you want to make these changes anyway, since they will increase amount of CPU time available to all audio plugins by 500%!
 (Just one of the reasons you should not be running pro-audio applications with RTKIT).

 The native Linux scheduler calls require the user to have appropriate permissions.
-To grant permissions for the TooB plugins, make the following modifications to your system.
+To grant permissions to the TooB plugins, make the following modifications to your system.

 On many Linux distros, any user of the audio group is granted realtime scheduling permissions.
 Check for files in the `/etc/limits.d/` directory named nn-audio.conf.